Costa Blanca Tour

 It is important to note that events such as family emergencies, illness, injuries, or work conflicts cannot be covered by Reverie Cycling Co.

 Some guests are most worried about damage in transit to/from their tour.
-We recommend starting with checking the policy of your airline should damages incur in transit as well as checking with your credit card to see what sort of coverage they can extend to damage that incurs during transit.
+We recommend starting with checking the policy of your airline should damages incur in transit.

-• Flights and travel fare are covered by the guests.
-We will pick you up and drop you off at the Alicant Airport or Train Station, should you decide to fly into another airport and take the high speed train to Alicante.
+• Flights and travel costs are covered by the guests.
+We will pick you up and drop you off at the Alicante Airport or Alicante Train Station, should you decide to fly into another airport and take the high speed train to Alicante Train Station.